-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held On May 1, 2018
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held On April 30, 2019

-You are cordially invited to attend the 2018 Annual Meeting of Stockholders (the "Annual Meeting") of Equity LifeStyle Properties, Inc., a Maryland corporation (the "Company" or "we", "us" or "our").
-The Annual Meeting will be held on Tuesday, May 1, 2018, at 9:00 a.m.
+You are cordially invited to attend the 2019 Annual Meeting of Stockholders (the "Annual Meeting") of Equity LifeStyle Properties, Inc., a Maryland corporation (the "Company" or "we", "us" or "our").
+The Annual Meeting will be held on Tuesday, April 30, 2019, at 9:00 a.m.
 Central Time at Two North Riverside Plaza, Chicago, Illinois 60606.
-At the Annual Meeting, common stockholders of record at the close of business on February 27, 2018 (the "Record Date") will be asked to consider and vote upon:
+At the Annual Meeting, common stockholders of record at the close of business on February 20, 2019 (the "Record Date") will be asked to consider and vote upon:

-- (1) The election of nine members of the Company's Board of Directors to serve until the next annual meeting of stockholders and until his or her successor is duly elected and qualified; - (2) The ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2018; - (3) The approval of executive compensation on a non-binding, advisory basis; and - (4) The transaction of any other business properly brought before the Annual Meeting and at any adjournments or postponements thereof.
+- (1) The election of nine members of the Company's Board of Directors to serve until the next annual meeting of stockholders and until his or her successor is duly elected and qualified; - (2) The ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2019; - (3) The approval of executive compensation on a non-binding, advisory basis; - (4) The approval of an amendment to the Company's Articles of Amendment and Restatement (the "Charter") to increase from 200,000,000 to 400,000,000 the number of shares of Common Stock the Company is authorized to issue; and - (5) The transaction of any other business properly brought before the Annual Meeting and at any adjournments or postponements thereof.